e4och/js-101/README.md

 console.log(doubleNumbers)

 ```
->**This code will basically return an array with the values in the "numbers" array multiplied by 2.
+>**This code will return an array with the values in the "numbers" array multiplied by 2.
->Notice the highlighted variable, it's the temporary variable which will store the values that are iterated through the original arrray,
+>Notice the highlighted variable, it's the temporary variable that will store the values that are iterated through the original array,
 >temporarily.
-It can be named anything but it's often named item or element**
+It can be named anything but it's often named an item or element**

 ### We can write the above code in a much cleaner way using the ES6 syntax**